Certificate III in Individual Support (Ageing)

 |CHCCCS025||Support relationships with carers and families||Elec|

-Students are required to complete a minimum of 120 hours of work placement in a disability services workplace for the unit CHCCCS023 Support independence and wellbeing.
-This will enable the students to acquire the skills and knowledge they require to work in a disability services workplace.
+Students are required to complete a minimum of 120 hours of work placement in an aged care, home and community services workplace for the unit CHCCCS023 Support independence and wellbeing.
+This will enable the students to acquire the skills and knowledge they require to work in the aged care, home and community services workplace.

 Students must be aged 18 or above and have satisfactorily completed Year 11 or an appropriate Certificate II qualification in related fields of study.